Elmohamady: Former Aston Villa defender wants Premier League stay amid Al Ahly links

 Former Aston Villa defender Ahmed Elmohamady has disclosed his intention to continue his career in the Premier League despite reports linking him with a move to Al Ahly.

-The 33-year-old is currently a free agent after Dean Smith’s side failed to hand him a new deal prior to the expiry of his four-year contract.
+The 33-year-old is currently a free agent after Dean Smith’s side failed to hand him a new deal at the expiry of his four-year contract.

 Elmohamady has been playing in England since 2010 after he initially departed Egyptian club ENPPI on a season-long loan to Sunderland before it was made permanent in June 2011.